 Add webhook endpoints

 In the example above we showed how to send messages, though these messages were not sent to any specific URLs.
 In order for them to be sent, we need to add endpoints.
-This is what this section is about.

 You can either give users access directly using the create endpoint API which is out of scope for this tutorial, or using the application portal, which is what we'll show here.